codespeedai/knowledge-protocol/README.md

 You can include anything in your knowledge directory, from business context to design systems.
 Over time, your `.knowledge/` directory compounds into a flywheel of vastly improved code quality and business value.

+## What Compounds

+Structured knowledge makes AI multiplicative.

+1. Agent reads your conventions, decisions and documented systems and immediately begins building better code.
+2. Agent begins to understand why your architecture exists, and what solutions and systems fit best within it for new, wider areas of development.
+3. Agent operates with a senior team member's institutional memory, building and adapting your knowledge layer over time as it learns.

 ---

 ## Quick Start